Core User Communication APIs to Create the Best Possible End-user Experience

 • Easy opt-in and opt-out for users.

 You can also automate these APIs to send notifications automatically.
-Engineering teams use app-to-user APIs, and companies having plenty of resources can build their own infrastructure for app-to-user API.
+Engineering teams use app-to-user APIs, and companies have plenty of resources can build their infrastructure for app-to-user APIs.

 Brand-to-User APIs